InjecGuard: Benchmarking and Mitigating Over-defense in Prompt Injection Guardrail Models: Evaluations

 The results also prove that existing prompt guard models suffer from overwhelming issues with over-defense, as reflected by their low over-defense accuracy scores.
 Models like Fmops, Deepset, and PromptGuard exhibit over-defense accuracies as low as 5.60\%, 5.31\%, and 0.88\%, respectively, indicating a tendency to incorrectly classify benign inputs that have trigger words as malicious.
 And ProtectAIv2 has an over-defense accuracy of 56.64\%, which is close to random guessing (50.00\%).
-This issue underscores the challenges posed by our proposed over-defense dataset. \lh{In addition, the superior over-defense accuracy of \modelname~surpasses the previously best open-source prompt guard model (ProtectAIv2) by 54.17\%, showing that our model effectively handles the challenging cases presented by the dataset, and confirming the efficacy of our novel training approach \methodname~in mitigating over-defense issues prevalent in existing models.} Note that \methodname~does not require any over-defense dataset for training; instead, it automatically generates adaptive training data, verifying it as both practical and highly effective.
+This issue underscores the challenges posed by our proposed over-defense dataset.
+In addition, the superior over-defense accuracy of \modelname~surpasses the previously best open-source prompt guard model (ProtectAIv2) by 54.17\%, showing that our model effectively handles the challenging cases presented by the dataset, and confirming the efficacy of our novel training approach \methodname~in mitigating over-defense issues prevalent in existing models.
+Note that \methodname~does not require any over-defense dataset for training; instead, it automatically generates adaptive training data, verifying it as both practical and highly effective.

-\bsub{Overhead Comparison.} \lh{Our model, \modelname, excels in both computational efficiency and performance compared to existing baseline models.
-As shown in Table~\ref{tab_main_results}, \modelname~ achieves an average accuracy of 83.48\% while maintaining a GFLOPS count of 60.45 and an inference time of only 15.34 milliseconds.
+\bsub{Overhead Comparison.} Our model, \modelname, excels in both computational efficiency and performance compared to existing baseline models.
+As shown in Tab.~\ref{tab_main_results}, \modelname~ achieves an average accuracy of 83.48\% while maintaining a GFLOPS count of 60.45 and an inference time of only 15.34 milliseconds.
 With an efficiency score of 5.44 (performance divided by inference time), \modelname~delivers robust results swiftly and resource-effectively, making it ideal for environments prioritizing both accuracy and efficiency.
 In contrast, LLMs like GPT-4o achieve slightly higher accuracy (85.53\%) but at a significant computational cost, with an inference time of 7907.18 milliseconds and an efficiency score of 0.01.
 Similarly, models such as Llama-2-chat and LlamaGuard3 require thousands of GFLOPS and longer inference times, resulting in much lower efficiency.
-This disparity highlights the impracticality of deploying these LLMs in scenarios where computational resources and quick response times are essential.
-Therefore, \modelname~presents a highly effective and efficient alternative for real-world applications demanding both high accuracy and operational efficiency.}